intave/documentation/mechanics/checks-09-physics.md

 By the very nature of this approach, it is almost impossible to bypass.
 :::
 ::: warning FALSE POSITIVES
-In theory, we shouldn't have any false positives, once we have covered all edge cases.
+In theory, this approach shouldn't have any false positives once all scenarios are covered.
-But in practice, a NP-complete problem originating from the Minecraft protocol hinders us from archiving no false positives.
+But in practice, a NP-complete problem originating from the Minecraft protocol hinders us all from archiving zero false positives.
 :::

 ### Detection